ah-afshin/generative_digit_clustering/README.md

 ![kmeans](results/vae/t-SNE%20Visualization%20of%20K-Mean%20Encodings%20vae1.png)
 ![dbscan](results/vae/t-SNE%20Visualization%20of%20DBSCAN%20Encodings%20vae1.png)

-I tried to find optimal hyper params to make a latent space that DBSCAN and find clusters in it, you can see some details on the attept in [this notebook](notebooks/explore_dbscan_params.ipynb), but it didn't work very well.
+I tried to find optimal hyperparameters to shape a latent space where DBSCAN could find clusters. you can see some details of the items in [this notebook](notebooks/explore_dbscan_params.ipynb), but it didn't work very well.
 ```
 Epoch 5 | loss: 302063.5551300049
 Epoch 10 | loss: 290953.70220947266